ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 </div>

 In the next screen we will get the question if we want class-style component syntax, for which we answer yes.
-With this, we actually install the decorators that can be found in the [Vue Class Component package](https://github.com/vuejs/vue-class-component).
+With this, we actually install the decorators that can be found in the [Vue Class Component package](https://github.com/vuejs/vue-class-component){:target="_blank" rel="noopener noreferrer"}.
-We will now explain the difference between using the class-style coomponent syntax and using the classic Vue syntax.
+We will now explain the difference between using the class-style component syntax and using the classic Vue syntax.

 #### The classic Vue Syntax
 If you do not use the class-style component syntax, your components will look exactly as if you have rendered them with Vue with JavaScript, but with the addition of types: